daostack/arc.js_legacy/docs/Daos.md

 ```

 !!! note
-    Your alternative contract must implement the same ABI as the Arc `DaoCreator` contract shipped with the running version of Arc.js.
+    Your DAO creator contract must, at least as a subset of its functionality, implement the same ABI as the Arc `DaoCreator` contract shipped with the running version of Arc.js.

 ### Get a previously-created DAO